cartrawler/cartrawler.github.io/docs/ios/apis/reservations.md

 {: .no_toc }

-Car rental booking reservations can be fetched using the requestReservationDetails function.
+Car rental booking reservations can be fetched using the `requestReservationDetails` function.

 ---

-Calling the requestReservationDetails function will trigger a vehicles request based on a resID and email (hashed) or resUid.
-This will return a CTReservationDetails object, or an error if the reservation does not exist.
+Calling the `requestReservationDetails` function will trigger a vehicles request based on a `resID` and email (hashed) or `resUid`.
+This will return a `CTReservationDetails` object, or an error if the reservation does not exist.

 #### request reservation details code sample